cynthiaobasi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This script is for shell variables
+This is a script for shell variables